FARMGRANT COUNTY PROFILE · PUBLIC USDA DATA

 USDA Funding Per Acre

 2024 USDA subsidy $ (EWG totalfarm) ÷ land-in-farms acres (174,349 acres, USDA NASS 2022 Census).
 A descriptive county-wide statistic — not a prediction of what any individual farm received or will receive.
+This is the same axis as the Underserved Score above (less $/acre → higher Underserved Score, currently 32).

 See how Noble County ranks against all U.S. counties →